What is Charcoal?

 Sumi Kiri San Nen

 There is an old saying that it takes three years of concentrated work to learn how to chop charcoal.
 For an idea of how to properly chop charcoal, watch the real swordsmith Pierre from Montréal performing Sumi-kiri, the art of charcoal cutting.
-The video below shows some of the differences between good softwood bladesmithing charcoal and poorer quality “overcooked” biochar type charcoal.
+The videos below show the basics of chopping and sorting charcoal for bladesmithing.

 Read more about the charcoal kiln here: Charcoal Kiln V.3